dmcginley/project1_yoga_site/README.md

 - padding is same for each element across the web site.

 ## Testing

+- Lighthouse in Chrome DevTools.

+	*Tested in Incognito mode.*

+After a few errors like images being too big or missing title on social links (facebook, twitter) I ran Lighthouse a few times to check my code and text.
+Tested both mobile and desktop.

 ### Validator Testing
 - HTML
 <https://validator.w3.org/>

 - CSS
 <https://jigsaw.w3.org/css-validator/>

 ### Manual Testing
 - How I went about it.